-The System Office and the colleges continue to progress in the standardization of processes, deadlines and reporting.
-As these continue to evolve, it is expected that the areas of delayed reporting and inconsistent procedures will be positively impacted.
-This, of course, will also affect external services that are reliant upon timely reporting and consistent processes.
-The Presidents are sharing resources and growing areas of shared serves through the State including Finance, Information Technology, Faculty sharing, program development, and student support services.
+The System Office and the colleges continue to progress in the standardization and enhancing of processes across all functional areas.
+As these efforts continue to evolve, it is expected that the entire System will be positively impacted by the sharing of best-practices identified during our journey.
+This, of course, will also enhance external services that are reliant upon reporting and consistent processes.
+The Presidents are sharing resources and growing areas of shared services through the State including Finance, Information Technology, Faculty sharing, program development, and student support services.
 As these resources grow in efficiency and scope, the colleges will benefit with improved services and efficiencies.